Ari-S-123/actions-demo/README.md

 ## Prerequisites

-- Recent [Node.js](https://nodejs.org/) runtime (>= 20).
-The workflows install Node 20 automatically, so using the same version locally avoids surprises.
+- Recent [Node.js](https://nodejs.org/) runtime.
+The workflows install Node 24 automatically, so using the same version locally avoids surprises.
 - npm (bundled with Node).
 - Access to a GitHub repository with GitHub Pages enabled via GitHub Actions.